Osteopathic Medicine is Based on the Following Principles:

 Neurological Model — seeks to influence the sensory, motor, or autonomic nervous systems and other associated reflexes at a variety of sites including the thoracic, upper lumbar spine, cervical ganglia, and local neuromuscular connections.

-Respiratory/Circulatory Model — acts to influence the movement of fluid, such as lymph or blood, to improve respiratory capacity, reduce the work of breathing, treat cardiac and respiratory problems, and remove edema.
+Respiratory/Circulatory Model — acts to influence the movement of fluid, such as lymph or blood, to improve respiratory capacity, reduce the work of breathing, and respiratory problems, and remove edema.
 These techniques are directed to areas such as the thorax, diaphragm, ribs, and spine.

 Biodynamic/Bioenergy Model — is based on the inherent energies of the body.
 Techniques which employ this model include cranial osteopathy, visceral manipulation and various biodynamic lymphatic, soft tissue and motion assessment techniques.

 The Psycho-Behavioral Model — seeks to influence perceptions of pain, illness and disability through hands-on treatment which result in relief of anxiety, stress, and other mental/emotional conditions.